SpongeYao/Farmbot_GeneralAP/README.md

 StepperControl
 ==========================
 The Python code with a user interface is porvided with following functions:
-1. 2-axis stepper-motor control
+1. 3-axis stepper-motor control
 2. auto scanning function by setting start point, scanning interval and scanning amount
 3. real-time image display
 4. image processing function(otsu method is provided here)
+5. basic setting function(Max Speed & Acceleration)

 ![GUI of gui_main.py](./gui_1.png)

-> The communication between Arduino and computer is automatically built when the program is opened.
+> * The communication between Arduino and computer is automatically built when the program is opened.
 If the connection is failed, it can be re-built again by clicking the 'Connect to Arduino' button in menubar
+> * The communication between Camera and computer is automatically built when the program is opened.
+If the connection is failed, it can be re-built again by clicking the 'Connect to Camera' button in menubar
-> The parameters on UI are saved automatically after the program is closed.
+> * The parameters on UI are saved automatically after the program is closed.

 ```command line:
 python gui_main.py